MagVeTs/Cybersecurity-Notes_and_Resources/Coding Languages/Python/venv.md

 *Step 4: Deactivate*

-When you are done working on that project, you can leave the environment and return to the global system.
+When you are done working on that project, you can leave the environment and return to the global system
+NOTE: even after leaving the folder/directory containing the venv file that was activated the venv remains active until the `deactivate` command is given.

 ```
 Bash